 V.A.6.
-To Award a Gam-jeom (Full-Point Penalty):(See Appendix A)
+To Award a Gam-jeom (Full-Point Penalty): (See Appendix A)

 V.A.6.a.
-The Referee shall break the competitors with the kal-yeo command at the spot where the violation took place, and then turn to the timekeeper and declare shi-gan (non-injury time-out).
+The Referee shall break the competitors with the kal-yeo command at the spot where the violation took place.

 V.A.6.b.
 Next, the Referee will face the perpetrator of the offense, then place his/her right fist, forefinger extended behind his/her right ear and then point to the perpetrator's forehead, extending the interior of the arm to 135 degrees and acknowledge them with either Chung or Hong.